syhan/coursera/scala-capstone/README.md

-# Parallel Programming
+# Functional Programming in Scala Capstone

-Assignments and homework for [Parallel Programming](https://www.coursera.org/learn/parprog1)
+Assignments and homework for - [Functional Programming in Scala Capstone](https://www.coursera.org/learn/scala-capstone)